ComScore

 Mitchell Layton/Getty Images

 Taking over for Bill Fitch in 1983 after being an assistant coach in Boston, K.C.
-Jones got Boston back to the championship.
+Jones got Boston back to their championship ways.
 Jones coached Boston’s Big Three of Larry Bird, Robert Parish and Kevin McHale to two championships in 1985 and 1986.
 From 1983 to 1988, the Celtics never won less than 57 games with Jones on the bench.
-Jones overall has five Finals appearances as a coach with the Celtics and Washington Bullets.
+Overall, he has five Finals appearances as a head coach.

 12. Jack Ramsay